-Option A - To have a policy that seeks to meet the future needs of the Parish based on zero population growth, but allows for forecasted changes to household formation, and supports some 12 houses to be built over the plan period.
+Option A - To have a policy that seeks to meet the future needs of the Parish based on zero population growth, but allows for forecasted changes to household formation, and supports some 16 houses to be built over the plan period.
+This volume of growth would be very likely to be met by organic/windfall growth.

-Option B - To have a policy that seeks to meet the future needs of the Parish and reflecting the policies and strategic sites in the District Plan period supporting some 18 new homes over the plan period.
+Option B - To have a policy that seeks to meet the future needs of the Parish and reflecting the policies and strategic sites in the District Plan period supporting some 21 new homes over the plan period.

-Option C - To have a policy that seeks to meet the future needs of the Parish, based on jobs resulting from projected District economic growth at 3% GDV per annum, and allowing for the larger towns to absorb a greater share of economic growth and housing, and supports some 27 new homes to be built over the Plan period.
+Option C - To have a policy that seeks to meet the future needs of the Parish, based on jobs resulting from projected District economic growth at 3% GDV per annum, and allowing for the larger towns to absorb a greater share of economic growth and housing, and supports some 34 new homes to be built over the Plan period.

-Option D - To have a policy that seeks to meet the future needs of the Parish, based on ONS housing assessment growth for Mid Sussex District and applying an equal proportion to the Parish based on population, and supports some 33 new homes to be built over the plan period.
+Option D - To have a policy that seeks to meet the future needs of the Parish, based on ONS housing assessment growth for Mid Sussex District and applying an equal proportion to the Parish based on population, and supports some 51 new homes to be built over the plan period.

-Appraisal - Option A whilst offering some sustainability benefits, would be unlikely to contribute to the affordable housing shortfall and fails to offer any substantial benefit over and above options with higher overall housing numbers.
-Option C and D provide similar benefits but with similar negative impacts on many, primarily environmental, policy objectives.
-Option B offers
+Appraisal - Option A and B whilst offering some sustainability benefits, would be unlikely to contribute to the affordable housing shortfall and fails to offer any substantial benefit over and above options with higher overall housing numbers.
+Option C and D provide similar housing and economic benefits but the more significant levels of growth in Option D more negatively impact upon the environmental policy objectives.

-POLICY H2 OPTIONS A В C
+POLICY H2 OPTIONS A В С

 Objective 1.
 Environmental - Countryside YY X?
 X

 Objective 2.
 Social - Housing XX Y Y

 Objective 3.
 Social - Accessibility Y Y?
 Y?

 Objective 4.
-Social - Crime О О O
+Social - Crime О 0 О

 Objective 5.
-Social - Health О О O
+Social - Health О О О

 Objective 6.
 Environmental - Countryside Y YY Y

 Objective 7.
 Environmental - Climate Change X X X

 Objective 8.
 Environmental - Water X X X

 Objective 9.
 Environmental - Ecology/Diversity YY Y Y?

 Objective 10.
 Social - Food Production О О О

 Objective 11.
 Business - Local Shopping О Y Y?

 Objective 12.
 Business - Local Support Y?
 Y Y

 Objective 13.
 Social - Highways X?
 X?
 X

 Objective 14.
 Environmental - Heritage X?
 Y?
 Y?

 Objective 15.
 Environmental - Recycling О О О

 Objective 16.
 Environmental - Flooding X X X